rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 would end in `s0`.

 **CLARIFICATION**
-The last/top-most) section in the list/stack of sections will be referred to as the "current section".
-A reference to this section, provided by the `Section currentSection` variable, will be used to associate each node.
+The last/top-most section in the list/stack of sections will be referred to as the "current section".
+A reference to this section, provided by the global `Section currentSection` variable, will be used to associate each node.

-Note that an explicit reference variable is optional, if an implementation chooses to maintain a stack of open sections.
+Note that an explicit reference variable is optional, if an implementation chooses to maintain an explicit stack of open sections.
 That is, because the corresponding reference can always be retrieved from that stack via a call to `stack.get()`.

 <!-- ======================================================================= -->
 ## compared with the tree of sections

-Processing the above fragment node tree will, according to the default definitions, result in the following tree of sections:
+Processing the above fragment will, according to the default definitions, result in the following tree of sections:

 ```